 However, some farmers in BC are replacing their milking parlours with a special robot—one that can milk cows, while performing health check ups in a comfortable environment.

-Cows enter the milking unit freely according to their natural lactating cycle.
-Milking robots operate using sensors that detect the teats of each individual cow’s udder, and each teat is meticulously cleansed, dried, and stimulated by the robot before the milking begins.
-Cows then exit the unit once the milking is complete.
+Cows enter the milking unit freely, according to their individual milking time preferences.
+The robot operates using sensors that detect the teats of each cow’s udder, and each teat is cleaned and dried by the robot before the milking begins.
+Cows then exit the unit once milking (five to seven minutes, typically) is complete.
 Equipment is sanitized in between each cow so that no milk residue is left behind.

 What are the benefits of milking with robots?

-Most robotic milking systems have a feeding system integrated into the unit, which allows the cows to enjoy a tasty treat while being milked.
-This acts as an incentive for the cow to enter the unit and puts the animal at ease during the milking.
-Some robots contain retractable feed dishes, which retract when the milking is complete and entice the cow to exit the unit (Lely, 2016).
+Most robotic milking systems have a feeding system integrated into the unit, which allows cows to enjoy a tasty treat while being milked.
+This acts as an incentive for the cow to enter the unit and puts her at ease during milking.
+Some robots contain feed dishes that retract when the milking is complete and entice the cow to exit the unit.

 Close Monitoring of Cow Health

-With robotic milking systems, farmers have access to around-the-clock monitoring on all of their smart phone, tablet, and computer devices anywhere they go!
-These clever bots will let them know exactly what is going on with their animals and alert them of any potential concerns, no matter where they are.
+With robotic milking systems in place, farmers have access to around-the-clock monitoring on their smartphones, tablets, and computers anywhere they go!
+These clever bots will let them know exactly what is going on with their herd and alert them of any potential concerns, no matter where they are.